Nostalgia (Noemi album)

-Nostalgia is the seventh studio album by Italian singer Noemi, released on 28 February 2025 by Sony Music and Columbia Records.
+Nostalgia is the seventh studio album by Italian singer Noemi, released on 28 February 2025 by Columbia and Sony Music.

 The album was promoted by the single Se t'innamori muori, which competed at the Sanremo Music Festival 2025, finishing in thirteen position.

 Background and composition

 After the publication of her sixth studio album Metamorfosi in 2021 and her participation in two Sanremo Festivals with the songs "Glicine" (2021) and "Ti amo non lo so dire" (2022), Noemi took a recording hiatus.
 In 2024, she released the single "Non ho bisogno di te" and announced that she was working on a new record project.

 The record project consists of nine tracks, three of which were written by the singer herself, with the songwriting collaboration of Mahmood, Blanco, Giorgio Poi, Davide Simonetta, Dimartino and Edwyn Roberts; the album features three collaborations with Neffa, Carl Brave and Tony Effe, the latter reinterpreting the song "Tutto il resto è noia" by Franco Califano.